Interview Query

 6. Design a function to determine if a string is a palindrome.

 Given a string, write a function that returns True if a string is a palindrome and False if it is not.
-Note: a palindrome is a word/string that is read the same way forward as it is backward (ex: madam).
+Note: a palindrome is a word/string that is read the same way forward as backward (ex: madam).

 To practice coding interview questions, check out the Python learning path or the full list of Algorithms questions in our database.